 99/100% Excellent Attendance - Well done!

 Above 97% Less than 6 days absence a year -

 Excellent attendance

 95% Less than 10 days absence - pupils

 are likely to achieve their targets

-19 days absence over the year =
+90% 19 days absence over the year =

 missing a month of school and may

-90% fall behind in maths , literacy and
+fall behind in maths , literacy and

 key skills for life.

-29 days absence =
+85% 29 days absence =

 6 weeks absence over the year, it

-0-9/ will be very difficult for children to
+will be very difficult for children to

-85% will be very difficult for children to keep up and achieve their best.
+keep up and achieve their best.
 The

-85% · · · · · · · · · · · · · · · · · · ·

-85% keep up and achieve their best.
-The

-85% keep up and achieve their best.
-The EWO will become involved until

-keep up and achieve their best.
-The EWO will become involved until attendance improves.
+EWO will become involved until

+attendance improves.

-85% 80% and below keep up and achieve their best.
-The EWO will become involved until attendance improves.
-Pupils are missing a day of school
+80% and below Pupils are missing a day of school

+every week making it almost

+impossible to keep up with their

+learning.
+The EWO will be involved.